Commonwealth of Nations: Literature

 South African writer Olive Schreiner's famous novel The Story of an African Farm was published in 1883 and New Zealander Katherine Mansfield published her first collection of short stories, In a German Pension, in 1911.
-The first major novelist, writing in English, from the Indian sub-continent, R. K. Narayan, began publishing in England in the 1930s, thanks to the encouragement of English novelist Graham Greene.
-Caribbean writer Jean Rhys's writing career began as early as 1928, though her most famous work, Wide Sargasso Sea, was not published until 1966.
-South Africa's Alan Paton's famous Cry, the Beloved Country dates from 1948.
+The first major novelist from the Indian sub-continent to write in English, R. K. Narayan, began publishing in England in the 1930s, thanks to the encouragement of English novelist Graham Greene.
+Caribbean writer Jean Rhys' writing career began as early as 1928, though her most famous work, Wide Sargasso Sea, was not published until 1966.
+South African Alan Paton's famous Cry, the Beloved Country dates to 1948.
 Doris Lessing from Southern Rhodesia, now Zimbabwe, was a dominant presence in the English literary scene, frequently publishing from 1950 on throughout the 20th century.
 She won the Nobel Prize in Literature in 2007.

 Salman Rushdie is another post-Second World War writer from the former British colonies who permanently settled in the United Kingdom.
 Rushdie achieved fame with Midnight's Children (1981).
 His most controversial novel, The Satanic Verses (1989), was inspired in part by the life of Muhammad.
 V. S. Naipaul (born 1932), born in Trinidad, was another immigrant, who wrote, among other things, A Bend in the River (1979).
 Naipaul won the Nobel Prize in Literature in 2001.

 Many other Commonwealth writers have achieved an international reputation for works in English, including Nigerian novelist Chinua Achebe, and playwright Wole Soyinka.
 Soyinka won the Nobel Prize in Literature in 1986, as did South African novelist Nadine Gordimer in 1995.
 Other South African writers in English are novelist J. M. Coetzee (Nobel Prize 2003) and playwright Athol Fugard.
 Kenya's most internationally renowned author is Ngũgĩ wa Thiong'o, author of novels, plays and short stories in English.
 Poet Derek Walcott, from Saint Lucia in the Caribbean, was another Nobel Prize winner in 1992.
 An Australian, Patrick White, a major novelist in this period, whose first work was published in 1939, won in 1973.
 Other noteworthy Australian writers at the end of this period are poet Les Murray, and novelist Peter Carey, who is one of only four writers to have won the Booker Prize twice.